U.S. national shot dead in Saudi capital Riyadh

 Most security at Western compounds has been provided by the Saudi Arabian National Guard since a string of attacks on foreign targets a decade ago.

-Police said Tuesday's attack occurred when the two Americans stopped their vehicle at a filling station in an eastern district of the capital.
-Turki said a third U.S. national in a different vehicle witnessed the attack.
+Police said Tuesday's attack happened when the two Americans stopped their vehicle at a filling station in an eastern district of the capital.
+Turki said that a third U.S. national in a different vehicle had witnessed the attack.

-"That area would be on my way to work and I'm in that area often, stopping at local shops and buying things.
-I might avoid stopping there for a while," said a U.S. national who lives in Riyadh.
+"That area would be on my way to work and I'm in that area often stopping at local shops and buying things.
+I might avoid stopping there for a while," said one U.S. national living in Riyadh.

 Saudi officials have said this year they are concerned about a rise in domestic Islamist militancy due to the conflicts in Iraq and Syria.
 The government has decreed tough penalties for terrorist crimes.

-A group of men accused of being a part of al Qaeda are on trial in Riyadh for those killings and are awaiting a verdict.
+A group of men accused of belonging to al Qaeda are on trial in Riyadh for those killings and are awaiting a verdict.

-From 2003 to 2006, al Qaeda carried out a series of attacks on foreign and government targets, killing hundreds before being crushed by Saudi security forces.
+From 2003 to 2006, al Qaeda carried out a series of attacks on foreign and government targets that killed hundreds, before being crushed by Saudi security forces.

-Contractor Vinnell's compound in Riyadh was among those struck in a day of deadly bombings in May 2003.

-(Additional reporting by Amena Bakr in Doha and Warren Strobel in Washington; Editing by William Maclean, Robin Pomeroy and Gunna Dickson)
+(Additional reporting by Amena Bakr in Doha and Warren Strobel in Washington; Editing by William Maclean and Robin Pomeroy)